 No Impact on Medicaid Benefits

 The money in your STABLE Account will not affect your eligibility for Medicaid benefits.
-For more information, please see Medicaid’s recent guidance on STABLE Accounts here.
+For more information, please see Medicaid’s guidance on STABLE Accounts here.

 Limited Impact on SSI Benefits